-We observe a stretched, "W"-shaped evolution of isotope composition during the event.
-Combining isotopic and paired precipitation and vapour isotopes with meteorological observations, we define four different stages of the event.
-The two most depleted periods in the isotope δ values are associated with frontal transitions, namely a combination of two warm fronts that follow each other within a few hours, and an upper-level cold front.
+- We observe a stretched, "W"-shaped evolution of isotope composition during the event.
+Combining paired precipitation and vapour isotopes with meteorological observations, we define four different stages of the event.
+The two most depleted periods in the isotope $\delta$ values are associated with frontal transitions, namely a combination of two warm fronts that follow each other within a few hours, and an upper-level cold front.
 The d-excess shows a single maximum, and a step-wise decline in precipitation and a gradual decrease in near-surface vapour.
-Thereby, the isotopic evolution of the near-surface vapour closely follows that of the precipitation with a time delay of about 30 min, except for the first stage of the event.
+Thereby, the isotopic evolution of the near-surface vapour closely - 15 follows that of the precipitation with a time delay of about 30 min, except for the first stage of the event.
 Analysis using an isotopic below-cloud exchange framework shows that the initial period of low and even negative d-excess in precipitation was caused by evaporation below cloud base.
-At the ground, a near-constant signal representative of the airmass above is only reached after transition periods of The isotope signal from the cloud level became apparent at ground level after a transition period that lasted up to several hours.
-Moisture source diagnostics for the event-periods when the cloud signal dominates show that the moisture source conditions for these steady periods are are then partly reflected in the surface precipitation at these times surface precipitation and water vapour isotopes.

-Based on our observations, we revisit the interpretation of precipitation isotope measurements during AR events in previous studies.
-Given that the isotopic In our study, the isotope signal in surface precipitation during the AR event reflects a combination of atmospheric dynamicsthrough, moisture sources and atmospheric distillation, as well as cloud microphysics and below-cloud processes.
-Based on this finding, we recommend caution regarding how careful interpretation of results obtained from Rayleigh distillation models are used during data interpretation.
-While the isotope compositions during convective precipitation eventsmay be more adequately represented by idealized Rayleigh models, additional factors should be taken into account when interpreting a surface precipitation isotope signal in such events, in particular for the interpretation of surface vapour and precipitation from stratiform clouds.
+The isotope signal from the cloud level became apparent at ground level after a transition period that lasted up to several hours.
+Moisture source diagnostics for the periods when the cloud signal dominates show that the moisture source conditions are then partly reflected in surface precipitation and water vapour isotopes. - 20 In our study, the isotope signal in surface precipitation during the AR event reflects a combination of atmospheric dynamics, moisture sources and atmospheric distillation, as well as cloud microphysics and below-cloud processes.
+Based on this finding, we recommend careful interpretation of results obtained from Rayleigh distillation models in such events, in particular for the interpretation of surface vapour and precipitation from stratiform clouds.